kebroad/kebroad.github.io/README.md

 ## About

-My personal website! written in react and hosted on github pages.
+My personal website! written in React and hosted on Github pages.